Sutto/chef-pyapns/README.md

 ## Usage

 Simply add the `chef-pyapns` recipe to your application and then add `pyapns` to your runlist or include the recipe.

+We also optionally add a `pyapns_app` resource for things that will be autoprovisioned on configuration.
+This ties everything together to make it work as expected.

 ## Configuration